nextauthjs/next-auth/apps/examples/express/README.md

 ## Environment Variables

-Once deployed, kindly ensure you set all [required environment variables](https://authjs.dev/getting-started/deployment#environment-variables) in the `Environment` section of your Render service.
+Once deployed, kindly ensure you set all [required environment variables](https://authjs.dev/getting-started/deployment#environment-variables) in the `Environment` section of your hosting service.

 ## Node.js Compatibility